 One guy told me that he paid for a two minute dance but ‘fell asleep’ straight away and stayed passed out for hours.
 When he woke up, the dancer demanded that he pay for every single minute that he was passed out because she was apparently dancing the whole time.

 I selected some examples from the website Polish Club Scams (no longer on the web) that help to illustrate this phenomena:

-Abraham (there were some mistakes with Abraham’s spelling and grammar so I have edited for clarity) – ‘I asked to have a beer, and a man came with my beer but also with two shots of something that appeared to be vodka.
-They said they were for free but to be honest I don’t usually drink vodka in shots, that’s weird where I come from.
-So I didn’t drink them, and after a few minutes talking with the woman, she asked me to drink the shots.
-I said no thanks because I don’t like to drink vodka but then she says something like “oh come on” and brings the drinks to my mouth.
-She makes me drink them in a fast way, and the last thing I remember clearly is that I wanted to vomit those shots, but I think I didn’t.
+Abraham (there were some mistakes with Abraham’s spelling and grammar so I have edited for clarity) – ‘I asked to have a drink, and a man came with my what I’d ordered but also with two shorts of something that appeared to be something stronger.
+They said they were for free but to be honest I don’t usually drink spirits, that’s weird where I come from.
+So I didn’t drink them, and after a few minutes talking with the woman, she asked me to drink the shorts.
+I said no thanks but then she says something like “oh come on” and brings the drinks to my mouth.
+She makes me drink them in a fast way, and the last thing I remember clearly is that I wanted to vomit, but I think I didn’t.
 After that I don’t remember almost anything, the day after that I felt like I had a low capacity to think, I almost couldn’t talk, my mind was blacked out.’